kubernetes-sigs/descheduler/README.md

 ## Pod Evictions

-When the descheduler decides to evict pods from a node, it employs the following general mechanism.
+When the descheduler decides to evict pods from a node, it employs the following general mechanism:

 * [Critical pods](https://kubernetes.io/docs/tasks/administer-cluster/guaranteed-scheduling-critical-addon-pods/) (with priorityClassName set to system-cluster-critical or system-node-critical) are never evicted.
 * Pods (static or mirrored pods or stand alone pods) not part of an RC, RS, Deployment or Job are